coaxial/travel/content/greece/index.md

 - src: G_IMG_5870.JPEG
   title: |
-    Athens: Walls of Athens are full of art.
-Sonke is perhaps the most recognizable artist in Athens.
+    Athens: Walls of Athens are full of art, Sonke is perhaps the most recognizable artist in Athens.

 - src: G_IMG_5886.JPEG
   title: |